Airbnb Cap ‘n Trade Explainer

 • The licences could be structured according to dwelling size, to ensure family sized homes are not lost to the STR market.

-• Some short term letting is acceptable without a licence i.e. a person renting out a home whilst they are on annual holiday for a short period of time.
+• Some short term letting is acceptable without a licence i.e. a person renting out a home whilst they are on annual holiday for a very short period of time.

 The zoning provided would prioritise new dwelling supply into STR.
 Existing dwellings should be discouraged from entering this market.
 An appropriate incentive charging a higher licence fee of some 25% could be utilised for existing dwellings.
 This would increase by 50% for STRs in pre-existing dwellings within 1km of a town centre.